 One of those changes made to laws and business models is the implementation of synthetic or encrypted data.
 Synthetic data supplies a stand-in of the production data for testers to use in their testing.
 Say you need to run a test using the data of a customer of a certain age who has Mastercard as payment – rather than using a real person and credit card, you can just generate synthetic data.
 By using synthetic test data you can not only prevent a cyber-attack’s effectiveness in stealing valuable data, but you are also in charge of what data is actually available for your tests.

 Synthetic data provides a company with a way to keep their customer’s data safe from attacks from the outside, or thieves from the inside.
-All you need to make synthetic data happen is a tool (such as Tosca Testsuite) that can generate the right type of data for you, right when you need it.
+All you need to make synthetic data happen is a tool (such as Tricentis Tosca) that can generate the right type of data for you, right when you need it.